maricsnel/WeeklySQLChallenge/Week 5.md

 ORDER BY calendar_year;
 ```

-This query calculates the total number of transactions for each calendar year in the dataset by grouping the data based on the ```calendar_year``` column.
+- The `COUNT(Transactions)` function calculates the number of transactions for each calendar year.

+- The `GROUP BY calendar_year` clause groups the results by unique calendar years.

 | calendar_year | count |
 |---------------|-------|